mikami520/AutoSeg4ETICA/README.md

 0.578 and 0.884.
 The mean MDP from ET to ICA in the cartilaginous region was 2.6 mm (0.7-5.3 mm) and was located on average 1.9 mm caudal from the bony cartilaginous junction.
-Conclusion.
-This study describes the first end-to-end DL pipeline for automated ET and ICA segmentation and analyzes distances between these structures.
+- Conclusion: This study describes the first end-to-end DL pipeline for automated ET and ICA segmentation and analyzes distances between these structures.
 In addition to helping to ensure the safe selection of patients for ET dilation, this